Overcoming Existential Dread: Teilhard de Chardin’s Spirituality of Zest

 The Crisis of Religion in the Modern Age

 Teilhard lived in a time of immense scientific and philosophical change.
-The advances in our understanding of evolution and cosmology fundamentally challenged the traditional religious worldview.
+The advances in our understanding of evolution and cosmology undermined the traditional religious worldview.
 A growing secularism threatened to relegate religion to the sidelines, dismissing it as outdated at best or irrelevant at worst.
 Teilhard, however, viewed this tension not as a threat but as an opportunity—an occasion to reimagine religion in a way that harmonizes with science.

 In his estimation, the core issue was that religion had become detached from the zest that gives it vitality.
-When religion becomes overly focused on maintaining rigid doctrines or preserving institutional power, it jettisons its connection to the lived experience of people searching for meaning, hope, and experiential transcendence.
+When religion becomes overly focused on maintaining rigid doctrines or preserving institutional power, it jettisons its connection to the lived experience of people searching for meaning, hope, and incarnational transcendence.
 It risks becoming static, unable to inspire or energize the human spirit.
 As a result, Teilhard believed that rekindling religion as the zest for life required a fundamental shift.
-Religion must move beyond dualisms between matter and spirit, science and faith, humanity and the divine, and instead it must affirm the intrinsic interconnectedness of all existence and provide a compelling vision of life as a dynamic, evolving, and divinizing process in which humanity plays a crucial role.
+Religion must move beyond dualisms between matter and spirit, science and faith, human and divine, and instead it must affirm the intrinsic interconnectedness of all existence and provide a compelling vision of life as a dynamic, evolving, and divinizing process in which humanity plays a crucial role.

 Rekindling Religion